dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 The only thing we haven't done yet[^7] is a table with every possible assembler type and every possible system output and module strategy combination:

 [^7]: I'm paraphrasing here.
-There's a ton of topics we haven't touched in this series of blog posts, such as having inputs with some quality items already, internal flow analysis of recycler-assembler loops (i.e. why it still makes sense to use legendary quality modules in lossless loops), efficiency of recycler-assembler loops when you feed it items instead of ingredients to name a few.
+There's a ton of topics we haven't touched in this series of blog posts, such as having inputs with some quality items/ingredients already, internal flow analysis of recycler-assembler loops (i.e. why it still makes sense to use legendary quality modules in lossless loops), efficiency of recycler-assembler loops when you feed it items instead of ingredients to name a few.

 ```python
 DATA = { # (number of slots, base productivity)